 Included with the Paramount Presents edition of Fatal Attraction is the new special feature Filmmaker Focus — a discussion of the film with Director Adrian Lyne.
 Previously released special features include director commentary, rehearsal footage (well worth the watch if you have never seen before), and the incredible alternate ending with an introduction by Lyne.
 The Blu-ray slipcover also unfolds to a mini-poster of the film used in 1987.

 This is a great film that really holds its own even after over 30 years since its debut.
 And, watching it in restored video quality only affirms its staying power.
 Sure, a 4k edition with HDR would have been nice.
 And, it would have been wonderful to have at least a Digital Copy included.
-But, for $12 at Amazon (List: $24.99) this is one Blu-ray Disc that you’ll be glad to have in your collection.
+Nevertheless, Fatal Attaction (1987) restored and transferred from 4k is one Blu-ray Disc that you’ll be glad to have in your collection.